What Is LiDAR?

 “LiDAR sensors give intelligent systems 3D vision of the world around them,” Mark Frichtl, co-founder and chief technology officer at global LiDAR tech company Ouster, told Built In.

-Compared to other sensing technologies — like radar, photogrammetry or sonar — LiDAR uses narrow beams of light at shorter wavelengths to collect spatial data “within millimeters of accuracy” and “up to 200 hundred meters away,” Frichtl said.
+Compared to other sensing technologies — like radar, photogrammetry or sonar — LiDAR uses narrow beams of light at shorter wavelengths to collect spatial data “within millimeters of accuracy” and “up to 200 meters away,” Frichtl said.

 This results in highly accurate, detail-rich data sets that, in addition to generating digital maps and models, can track, count and classify objects over time and gather insight of activity in its immediate surroundings, such as traffic patterns and human behavior.